 Klaviyo tracks open events by placing a tiny, invisible pixel image at the bottom of every email.
 When a recipient opens your email, we record this invisible pixel (web beacon) as "viewed" and mark the email as opened.
 This method of open tracking is the industry standard.

-It is possible (in rare cases) for a recipient to click an email without opening it, if they click a link before the email loads completely.
-Because of this, if you're setting up a segment of customers that did not open an email, always include both open and click filters.
+It is possible (in rare cases) for a recipient to click an email without opening it if they click a link before the email loads completely.
+Because of this, when you set up a segment of customers that did not open an email, always include both open and click filters.
 This ensures that you capture any users that were tracked as having clicked but not opened the message.

 Klaviyo tracks click activity by adding unique tracking information to each URL.
 As a result, when hovering over a link in a Klaviyo email, you may see the URL begin with the following:

 If you see multiple opens or clicks attributed to a particular recipient, this can mean that they forwarded the email to someone else, or that they simply opened/clicked the email multiple times.

 Email to Website Tracking